 You too can easily make an attractive woven wall hanging at home with your children using a simple homemade loom!
 There’s no fancy & expensive craft materials required!

-Today I’ll show you a super-quick & easy version of traditional yarn weaving (which is much more labor intensive).
+Today I’ll show you how to make cardboard looms with this super-quick & easy version of traditional yarn weaving (which is much more labor intensive).

 MATERIALS